Weighted M-estimators for multivariate clustered data: theory and simulation results: Breakdown point

 \subsection{Computation of the breakdown point}

-Results of the previous section showed that one may choose weights to minimize the variance of the M-estimators.
-The benefit over the unweighted verion is especially important for large clusters with high intra-correlation where the best relative efficiency is achieved for small associated weights.
-By this way, if such clusters include outliers, one may expect a less impact due to their low weights.
+Results of the previous section show that one may adapt weights to minimize the variance of the M-estimators.
+The benefit over the unweighted version is especially important for big clusters with high intra-correlation where the best relative efficiency is achieved by underweighting them.
+A consequence is that potential outliers in these clusters have reduced impact.
 A possible measure of such robustness is the breakdown point.
-We recall here the definition given in \citet{DH83} (see also \citet{DG05b} for a discussion paper around this notion). \begin{defi} The finite sample replacement breakdown point of $\widehat{\theta}(X)$ built with $n$ observations is defined by~:
+We recall here the definition given in \citet{DH83} (see also \citet{DG05b} for a discussion paper around this notion). \begin{defi} The finite sample replacement breakdown point of $\widehat{\tht}_n(X)$ built with $n$ observations is defined by: